sphero-inc/Sphero-Android-SDK/README.md

 ### Modify the AndroidManifest.xml file.

-Before running the application, you need to add an activity entry for the StartupActivity to the AndroidManifest.xml file.
-For convenience, you can copy this from the RobotUILibrary project's AndroidManifest.xml file.
-Add the following,
+Before running the application, you will need to add permissions to use bluetooth,

-		<activity android:name="orbotix.robot.app.StartupActivity"
-			android:theme="@android:style/Theme.Translucent"
-			android:launchMode="singleTop"/>

-- You will also need to add permissions to use bluetooth,

 		    <uses-permission android:name="android.permission.BLUETOOTH" />
 		    <uses-permission android:name="android.permission.BLUETOOTH_ADMIN" />

-- Add `android:launchMode="singleTask"` to the main activity.

 ### Run on a device.